A Senior Engineer’s Guide to the System Design Interview (Part 1)#

 Did they drive the interview process?

-Here’s the things Apple interviewers are looking for:
+Here are the things Apple interviewers are looking for:

 Setting/scoping reasonable product requirements.